MicrosoftDocs/architecture-center/docs/example-scenario/networking/azure-dns-private-resolver-content.md

 The solution that uses Azure DNS Private Resolver contains the following components:

 - An on-premises network.
 This network of customer datacenters is connected to Azure via ExpressRoute or a site-to-site Azure VPN Gateway connection.
-Network components include two local DNS servers that use the IP addresses 192.168.0.1 and 192.168.0.2, respectively.
-Both servers work as resolvers or forwarders for all the computers inside the on-premises network.
+Network components include two local DNS servers.
+One uses the IP addresses 192.168.0.1.
+The other uses 192.168.0.2.
+Both servers work as resolvers or forwarders for all computers inside the on-premises network.

   An administrator creates all local DNS and Azure endpoints on these servers.
 Conditional forwarders are configured on these servers for the Azure Blob Storage and API private endpoint DNS zones.
 Those forwarders forward requests to the Azure DNS Private Resolver inbound connection.
 The inbound endpoint uses the IP address 10.0.0.8 and is hosted within the hub virtual network.